-Did you know that there is a tiny microchip inside your passport?
+Did you know that there is a tiny microchip inside of your passport?
 Yes, really!
-But there’s no need to worry.
-The microchip is only there to help!
-It has many features, including working to help protect you against identity theft if your passport gets stolen.
+The microchip has many helpful features, including working to help protect you against identity theft if your passport gets stolen.
+Curious to learn more?
+In this blog, we will share everything you need to know about these chips, including what they are, what they’re used for, and how they keep your information safe.

 What Are RFID Chips?

-Radio Frequency Identification chips are microchips that are used to store information securely.
-They have been around for many years in different products worldwide but have been used in passports dating back to 2007.
+Radio Frequency Identification (RFID) chips are microchips that store important information securely.
+They have been utilized in different products worldwide for many years, including in passports.
 Their main purpose is to securely store information and help protect you from threats such as identity theft.
+The chip is so small that you probably wouldn’t even know it’s inside your passport.

 Why is There a Chip in My Passport?

 Believe it or not, there are actually numerous high-tech security features in your passport, including an RFID microchip.
-RFID microchips have been embedded inside all passports issued since 2007 and securely store personal contact information.
-These chips are inside your passport in case it gets lost or stolen.
-In the chance that your passport does go missing and someone tries to change the picture or name on your passport, a customs agent will still be able to scan the passport and can see that the information doesn’t match up.
+RFID microchips have been embedded inside all passports issued since 2007 and securely store your personal information.
+They are very useful, and can provide protection for you in the chance that your passport gets lost or stolen.
+For example, if someone tries to change the picture or name on your passport, a customs agent will still be able to scan the passport and see that the information doesn’t match up.

 What Exactly is the Microchip Used For?

 The microchip in your passport stores the personal contact information found on the photo page of your passport.
+It also stores a digital version of your passport photo and a digital security certificate.
 It is there to help prevent you from becoming a victim of identity theft.
-If someone steals your passport and tries to change the picture or name on it, a customs agent will be able to scan your passport and see that the information doesn’t match up.
+If someone steals your passport and tries to change the picture or name on it, a customs agent will be able to scan your passport and see that the person trying to use your passport isn’t you.

 Is the Microchip Found in My Passport Secure?

-How Can I Check if My Passport Chip is Damaged?
+How Can I Check if My Passport’s Chip is Damaged?

 Since 2008, Swift Passport and Visa Services has been the go-to choice for busy travelers needing expedited passports and visas.
 Swift has some of the highest customer ratings and reviews in the industry, and with a network of partnerships nationwide, Swift Passport Services can reach clients in all 50 states.
 Swift is authorized by the US Department of State and has access to all foreign consulates nationwide in six major cities.

 If you’re looking to obtain an expedited passport or visa or have any further questions or concerns about the RFID chip in your passport, please don’t hesitate to contact us.
-Our team of experts would be happy to answer any questions you may have.
+Our team of experts would be happy to assist you.
 No matter where you’re going in the world, we’ll get you there!

 4 thoughts on “Things You May Not Know About the Microchip in Your Passport”